Towards a new foundation for psychology

 The second reason to pay attention to what happens inside ourselves is purely pragmatic.
 Our human behaviour is the end-result of an enormously complex series of processes, and to understand, predict and improve human action, these inner processes do require a detailed, direct examination.

 The third reason is that a physicalist, objective science looks at human beings as objects, and nobody likes to be treated as an object.
 If we are, we feel manipulated, and it is a total disaster if the people in a society feel unrecognised and unfairly treated by the dominant knowledge system.
 [FN to schooling.]

 The final reason is that a physicalist, objective science cannot say anything meaningful about values since the physical reality by itself has no place for values or meaning.
 Social constructionism cannot help either as social values are ultimately only a matter of consensus.[FN] Things like meaning and values exist primarily in consciousness and only a science of consciousness can lead to their naturalisation.

 Even if difficult, there is no acceptable excuse for not trying to create a science of the subjective domain that is as rigorous, self-critical, effective, detailed and comprehensive as the science we already have of the objective domain.
 It is true that to succeed in this, we need a new philosophical foundation for science and a better understanding of human knowledge.
 To develop these will not be easy, and to see them accepted perhaps even less.
 But still, it must be done, and as I hope to show, the most promising avenue for getting there is to seek help from the Indian civilisation.

-In the next chapter we will have a closer look at what it is exactly that the Indian civilization can contribute to modern psychology.
+In the next chapter we will have a closer look at what it is exactly that India can contribute to modern psychology.

 2. For a short description of what the four main schools of psychology have contributed and what they have missed in terms of basic epistemological territory, see Appendix 1-1-1.
 For a slightly more detailed assessment of Classical Behaviourism one could have a look at Appendix 1-1-2.